pedropdev/Euromillions/README.md

 # Euromillions

-Euromillions project made through java with focus on OOP.
+Euromillions project that simulates a lottery game with focus on OOP.